 1. Reinvest only 50% of the stock gains

 The risk will become bigger when the trader becomes profitable.

 When confidence is high, the temptation to trade bigger sizes is also high.

 Bigger trade sizes to traders means bigger risks.

 The risk is bigger because the losses are getting bigger.

 So, it is important to withdraw at least 50% of the profits to avoid being tempted.

 50% withdrawal is a good rate for short-term traders.

-Short-term traders can be day or swing traders who wants to earn a living trading stocks.
+Short-term traders can be day or swing traders who want to earn a living trading stock.

 Day traders and swing traders can still grow their accounts yet still make money.